videosdk-live/videosdk-docs/docs/realtime-communication/sdk-reference/javascript-sdk/stream-class.md

 # Stream Class

+Stream class is responsible for handeling audio, video and screen sharing streams.

+## Stream Class

 Stream class defines instance of audio, video and shared screen stream of participants.

 import MethodListGroup from '@theme/MethodListGroup';